Birding Tours – Day Tours

 Our Bali bird tours offer something for everyone, whether you are looking for a full-blown birding tour or something to include within your Bali vacation for half a day or longer.

 Bali is a province of the Republic of Indonesia (“Indonesia” hereafter), part of a vast and sprawling archipelagic country in Southeast Asia.
-The island sits on the edge of the Greater Sunda region (just two miles / c. three kilometers to the east of Java) and is the westernmost of the Lesser Sunda Islands.
-Known as “The Islands of the Gods”, Bali is one of Indonesia’s most important islands in terms of tourism, along with other islands such as Flores/Komodo Island (think Komodo Dragon!), Lombok Island (home to an endemic owl), and the Raja Ampat Islands with its birds-of-paradise and incredible reef life.
+The island sits on the edge of the Greater Sunda region (just two miles / c. three kilometers to the east of Java, see our longer Bali and East Java birding tour here) and is the westernmost of the Lesser Sunda Islands.
+Known as “The Islands of the Gods”, Bali is one of Indonesia’s most important islands in terms of tourism, along with other islands such as Flores/Komodo Island (think Komodo Dragon!), Lombok Island (home to an endemic owl), the Raja Ampat Islands with its birds-of-paradise and incredible reef life, and the islands of Biak, Numfor, and Kofiau (stunning endemic paradise kingfishers).

 The provincial capital, Denpasar, is the most populous city, and the mid-elevation town of Ubud is considered Bali’s cultural center (a popular destination for anyone interested in temples, rice terraces, art, great food, or yoga).
 Beach and nightlife tourism is popular around the coast, particularly the beach resort areas of Jimbaran, Seminyak, Kuta, and Canggu where surfing is also a big draw, such as around the beaches near Uluwatu Temple.
 Coastal towns further away from this region of Bali offer something quieter, such as in Ahmed, or even dolphin-watching, such as at Lovina.